-Vacationers and visitors will discover an impressive and surprising array of activities and natural beauty in Maine.
+Vacationers and visitors will discover an impressive and surprising array of activities and natural beauty while Touring Maine.
 There is truly something for everyone.
 Maine is divided into “Regions” in the GUIDE, and each Region has its own characteristics and allure.
 Whether you seek a faster-paced vacation with lots of activities and attractions nearby, or a slower-paced relaxing vacation just enjoying nature and scenery – Maine has it all.

 Geographical differences around the state are impressive.

 Maine’s 3478 mile coastline is a major attraction and a vista of sandy beaches contrasted by the rugged rockbound shoreline.
 Here you will discover coves and harbors and the towns and villages of coastal Maine that are as diversified as the coast itself.
 Traveling Coastal U.S. Route 1 from Kittery to Eastport – with stops along the way – would be a vacation experience to remember while discovering the magnificent beauty of the coast as well as the incredible contrasts.